Yellow Giant Hyssop

-Plants of the World Online lists 22 species in the Agastache genus (as of 11-29-20 when I am updating this page).
-It is a member of the Lamiaceae Family with a total of 236 genera.
+Plants of the World Online lists 22 species in the Agastache genus (as of 3-1-21 when I last updated this page).
+It is a member of the plant family Lamiaceae with a total of 236 genera.
 Those numbers could change periodically as updates are made.

 There are several links at the bottom of the page for further reading and positive plant ID.